History & Culture

 Vancouver and Exploration

-Whidbey Island was named by explorer Captain George Vancouver in honor of Lieutenant Joseph Whidbey, who explored the island in 1792.
-Vancouver's well-publicized exploration of Puget Sound helped prepare the way for settlers to the area.
-A more important inducement was the Donation Land Law of 1850, which offered free land in Oregon Territory to any citizen who would homestead the land for four years.
-Newcomers flocked to the fertile prairies of central Whidbey Island and, within three short years, had carved out irregularly-shaped claims that followed the lay of the best land.
-Today, this early settlement pattern can still be seen by the fence lines, roads, and ridges of the Reserve.
+Whidbey Island was named by Captain George Vancouver in honor of Lieutenant Joseph Whidbey, who explored the island in 1792.
+Vancouver's well-publicized exploration of Puget Sound helped prepare the way for white settlement in the area.
+A more important inducement was the Donation Land Law of 1850, which offered free land in Oregon Territory to any white citizen who would homestead the land for four years.
+Newcomers flocked to the fertile prairies of Central Whidbey Island claiming land occupied by the Lower Skagit People, and carving out irregularly-shaped claims that followed the lay of the best land.
+Today, this early settlement pattern can still be seen by the fence lines, roads, and ridges throughout Ebey's Reserve.

 Back to top